-With this in mind, employers should look to hire and promote people who show signs of emotional intelligence in their day-to-day interactions, and they should try to help increase the emotional intelligence of their current employees (as we’ll discuss below).
+With this in mind, employers should look to hire and promote people who show signs of emotional intelligence, and they should try to help increase the emotional intelligence of their current employees (as we’ll discuss below).

 Cultivate a Culture That Encourages Emotional Intelligence

 Like any skill, emotional intelligence takes practice.
 Therefore, organizations should create a culture where employees and managers alike can practice and perfect their emotional intelligence.